TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

    A typical (success) message shown at the top of a module

-The recommend way to show flash messages is to use the Fluid Viewhelper :html:`<f:flashMessages />`.
+The recommend way to show flash messages is to use the `Fluid ViewHelper`:pn: :html:`<f:flashMessages />`.
-This Viewhelper works in any context because it use the :php:`FlashMessageRendererResolver` class to find the correct renderer for the current context.
+This `ViewHelper`:pn: works in any context because it use the :php:`FlashMessageRendererResolver` class to find the correct renderer for the current context.

 .. _flash-messages-renderer: